top of page

 What is Soto Zen?

-Soto Zen is a school of Mahayana Buddhism founded by Eihei Dogen Zenji in the 13th Century.
-The main focus of our spiritual practice is zazen or meditation.
-Shikantaza, or “just sitting,” is meditation without technique or expectation.
-We do not use guided meditations, mantras or other techniques.
-Everyone is welcome to participate in our weekly meditation sessions, sesshin (monthly meditation retreats) or zazenkai (one-day sittings) regardless of previous experience.
-There are no prerequisites for zazen.
+Soto Zen was brought from China to Japan by Eihei Dogen Zenji in the 13th Century.
+The main focus of Soto Zen practice is "Shikantaza meditation," zazen.
+Shikantaza, means “just sit,” this is meditation without techniques.
+Everyone is welcome to participate in weekly meditation sessions, monthly meditation retreats (sesshin) or other events, regardless of previous experience.
+There are no prerequisites for zazen, just sit down and shut up.

-Great Tree is affiliated with the Soto Zen School (Sotoshu) and the Association of Soto Zen Buddhists (ASZB)
+Great Tree Zen Women's Temple is affiliated with the Soto Zen School (Sotoshu), the Association of Soto Zen Buddhists (ASZB), and Soto Zen North America (SZNA).

 Rev. Teijo Munnich